 Quadriceps strength (dynamometer)

-Quadriceps muscle strength changes from baseline were assessed using crane scale dynamometer.
+Quadriceps muscle strength changes from baseline will be assessed using crane scale dynamometer.
 Participant sits in chair with hips and knees flexed to 90 degrees.
 The hook of dynamometer is secured to the ankle with a strap, while from behind the dynamometer is fixed to leg of chair to provide a stable anchor.
 As the participant performs knee extension the force generated is recorded in newtons or kilograms.
 It is a valid and reliable tool for assessing strength of knee extensors.

 Time frame: 4th week